The Rules of War:

 - Public apology.
 Terms mentioned in the apology to be approved by the winning clans council before it is publicly posted.

 - Roleplay demand such as acknowledging Mayene is an independent state, or Tarabon/Arad Doman control Almoth etc., Tear demanding the location of oil fish shoals.
 Demanding unrestricted hunting rights.
-Demand may be formulated by clan, but will need immortal approval prior to declaration of war.
+Demand may be formulated by clan, but will need immortal approval prior to declaration of war or the declaree posting their demands.

 The opposing side will then have to post their victory-choices from pool 1 and 2 within 10 days, RL.